• Share this on:

 The market segmentation for blueberries is straightforward.
 Certified organic blueberries and those branded as premium fetch the highest prices.
 Several supermarkets in large consuming countries have premium brands, such as Waitrose’s DUCHY blueberries (premium organic blueberries), Family Tree Farms Jumbo Ultra-Premium Blueberries or Driscoll’s ‘Sweetest Batch’ premium blueberries.

 The most common segment is Class I blueberries, which are geared to average consumers.
 Retailers offer these blueberries in different sized consumer packages and often private label.
 They can be sourced from any origin.
-When market demand is very high, occasional airfreight may raise blueberry prices.
+When market demand is very high or supply is short, occasional airfreight may raise blueberry prices.

 Class II blueberries are not common, but can be marketed for fresh processing or by individual shops and street markets for quick sales.
 Blueberries that fail to meet the normal specifications are thrown away or, if possible, sold for any acceptable price.